UmurerwaDivine/Quiz-Board/README.md

-# Pro
+# Project name

+Quiz Board

 ## description

 ```
-This quiz board will help you to know about javascript.
+This quiz board will help the user to know about javascript.
 ```

 ### Author